aaronlamoreaux/cse210-projects/developer/Unit04/README.md

 # Greed
-Greed is a game were you're trying to collect as many gems as possible while avoiding falling rocks.
+Greed is a game were you're trying to collect as many falling gems as possible while avoiding falling rocks.

 ---